 From there you can copy/paste the transcription into your website if you’d like, or export a PDF copy of the transcription to offer as a download for your listeners.

 If you’ve already been publishing episodes with us at Castos for some time you can even go back and transcribe previous episodes.

 In the Integrations -> Transcription area of your Castos dashboard you’ll see a list of all episodes that have already been transcribed, and those that have not.
 There you have the option to manually trigger a transcription job of those previous episodes.

-Time to Get Started
+Time To Get Started

+Ready to transcribe your podcast episodes and increase the reach and accessibility of your show?
 Check out Castos’ Transcription service today and see what a difference it can make for your podcast.